jafl/YUI-3-Stockpile/README.md

     npm install yui@3.5.1 express request hbs handlebars gzip \
         optimist formidable mkdirp long-stack-traces

-Use cpan to install the required Perl modules:
+On computers that will be used to upload modules to the stockpile, use cpan to install the required Perl modules:

     sudo cpan install JSON